peufeu2/ESP32FastMillis/README.md

 Included is some code to make AceRoutine use fastmillis() and fastmicros(), using the ClockInterface provided.
 If you don't use AceRoutine, just comment it out.

+This was written for ESP32 with Xtensa core (WROOM-32).
+I have been told that it doesn't work on the ESP32 with a Risc-V core (see issues).
+GPIOs and timers are different on this chip, so it is expected that slightly "bare metal" code like this one would not port.
+I don't have any projects involving ESP32-S3 at the moment, so that will have to wait, unless someone steps in.